-In the space of one night, he squeezed all these crimes in:
+Putting aside why the Grinch stole Christmas, in the space of one night, he managed squeezed all these crimes in:

-The crux of the Grinch’s idea, an awful idea, revolved around multiple counts of breaking and entering.
+The crux of the Grinch’s idea, an awful idea, revolved around multiple counts of breaking and entering into dwellings.
 Over the course of one night, he snuck into every home in Whoville with the intent to steal all Christmas related items.
+He could have even been charged with Mischief for the damages committed during the break and enters.
+However, mischief under is not always a charge that police consider laying in these types of investigations.

-Although Dr. Seuss never tallied up the value of all the things the Grinch stole, we can assume it was well over $5000.
+Although Dr. Seuss never tallied up the value of all the things when the Grinch stole Christmas, we can assume it was well over $5000.
+On his crime spree the Grinch was even caught red-handed by Cindy Lou Who trying to push a Christmas tree up a chimney.
 He took all of the presents, Christmas decorations, and food from each home.
 Even stealing from a single family, that would add up quick.
 But taken from an entire town, the value is certainly significant.
+The police would have most likely charged him with a count of theft under $5000 for every house he broken into.

 The majority of thefts in Canada are under $5000 and are generally treated less severely.
 For instance, Toronto police no longer respond to calls for minor shoplifting offences.
 Often, these small value thefts are summary convictions.